 The liberal studies minor is a multidisciplinary program that adds foundational elements of K-8 subject-matter preparation and practical field experience to any student’s major course of study.
 The program provides students with the opportunity to develop a teaching philosophy and acquire basic subject-matter knowledge in five to seven content areas with an understanding of diversity and culture in a classroom setting; this may provide some preparation for substitute teaching and lesson planning.
 Students work closely with an advisor in major and minor fields in order to create an organized on-campus study.

-NOTE: The minor does not prepare the student for the subject-matter exam, currently CSET.
-Additional studying is required to pass the exam and move forward with obtaining a Multiple Subject Teaching Credential.
+NOTE: The minor does not fulfill the California Subject Matter Requirement.
 Liberal studies minors must maintain a C or higher in all courses credited toward the minor.

 |EDLS 200||Introduction to Teaching as a Profession K-12 1||4|

 |or EDLS 202||Introduction to Teaching as a Profession (7-12)|

 |EDLS 405||Diversity in the Classroom 2||3|